CommaSword/Daedalus/resources/entries/daedalus-developer.md

 ## how to build and test
  - clone the repository
- - in the cloned folder, run `yarn install`
+ - in the cloned folder, run `yarn install`. you will see a bunch of typescript errors `TS2322` and `TS2503` etc. ignore them.

 ## how to run tests
- - (do once) in the project's root open the file `test-config.json`
+ - (do once) in the project's root open the file `empty-epsilon-config.json`
    - change `runServer` and `killServer` to commands that can start and stop an empty-epsilon game server with open http api and one player ship ready.
    - make sure `serverAddress` correctly describes the server's http api address
  - run `yarn test` to build and test the code